mcgurk/Arduino-USB-HID-RetroJoystickAdapter/README.md

   Go to https://github.com/MHeironimus/ArduinoJoystickLibrary and press Clone or download -> Download ZIP.
   Extract Joystick2 folder from zip to `%HOMEPATH%\Documents\Arduino\libraries` (Windows) or `~/Arduino/libraries` (Linux).

-  After extraction check that you have file `%HOMEPATH%\Documents\Arduino\libraries\Joystick2\Joystick2.h and Joystick2.cpp` or `~/Arduino/libraries/Joystick2/Joystick2.h and Joystick2.cpp`.
+  After extraction check that you have files `%HOMEPATH%\Documents\Arduino\libraries\Joystick2\Joystick2.h and Joystick2.cpp` or `~/Arduino/libraries/Joystick2/Joystick2.h and Joystick2.cpp`.
   Close and start Arduino IDE again so it searches and finds library.

 - Load RetroJoystickAdapter.ino to Arduino IDE